Long-tailed Skipper

 Photographs by Susan Leach Snyder

-All skippers have moth-like bodies that are thick and furry.
+All adult skippers have moth-like bodies that are thick and furry.
 Their wings are triangular and their antennae end in knobs with tiny hooks.
-Their name comes from the description of their flight pattern of darting from one place to another.
-Their caterpillars have smooth skins and large heads.
+Skippers get their name from their flight pattern of darting from one place to another.

-Eggs of the long-tailed skipper are pale yellow and they are laid singly on the bottom of the leaves of host plants.
-Common beggar-ticks, panicled ticktrefoil, and wisteria are some of its host plants.
+Eggs of the long-tailed skipper are pale yellow and laid singly on the bottom of the leaves of host plants.
+Common beggar-ticks, panicled ticktrefoil, and wisteria are some of these plants.
 All of these plants are legumes (beans).
-(We have beggarweed growing in Garden 11, and panicled ticktrefoil in several gardens).
-The long-tailed skipper caterpillar is called the bean leaf roller because each caterpillar constructs a shelter by folding over small sections of a host plant leaf and tying the ends together with silk.
+In several gardens along the Ecotone Trail, beggar-ticks and panicled ticktrefoil are growing, but we have not found any eggs.

+Long-tailed skipper caterpillars have smooth skins and large heads.
 Each caterpillar is yellow-green with yellow stripes on its side and a dark stripe down its back.
-We've not found any eggs in the gardens, but on April 2, 2009 a caterpillar (about 1/8 long and shown below) was located inside a curled panicled ticktrefoil leaf in Garden 13.
+On April 2, 2009 a caterpillar (about 1/8 long and shown at right) was located inside a curled panicled ticktrefoil leaf in Garden 13.
+The long-tailed skipper caterpillar is called the bean leaf roller because it constructs a shelter by folding over small sections of a host plant leaf and tying the ends together with silk.
 Note the silk threads on the leaf that kept the leaf folded in half.
 The leaf had to be peeled opened to reveal its hidden treasure.

-On April 9, 2009, the caterpillar was 3/4 of an inch long.
+As shown below, on April 9, 2009, the caterpillar was 3/4 of an inch long.
 Besides increasing in length, it coloration was more vivid.
 Again, the leaf had to be peeled apart to take these photos.
 Note that the leaf was molded around its body.

-The long-tailed skipper gets its name from the long "tails" on its hindwings.
+The long-tailed skipper gets its name from the long "tails" on its hind wings.

 ___________________________________